 Project Coordinator, Meld Community

 Meghalee Bose is a writer first, an international student second.
 From representing her state at national science exhibitions to winning Best Speaker in national debates – her love of dabbling in multiple fields has led her to her current path: a double Bachelors in Creative Writing and Computer Science, a combination she hopes will uniquely equip her for the challenges of tomorrow’s working world.
-She’s also intensely involved with La Trobe Student Theatre – as writer, director and actor – and works as an adjudicator with the Debater’s Association of Victoria, training younger kids in the art of argument in her spare time.
+Similarly, her work experience spans the gamut – from interning with Study Melbourne to formulate an Victorian alumni engagement plan, to her current role in La Trobe University’s international department as a Business Services Administration Officer.
+She’s also involved with the La Trobe Student Theatre – having won a summer grant for her contributions as writer, director and actor.
+In her spare time, she works as an adjudicator with the Debater’s Association of Victoria, training younger kids in the art of argument.

 Ritika is a research student at St. Vincent’s Institute of Medical Research.
 She is a part of the cardiac regeneration laboratory, working on how to fix broken hearts.
 Originally from India, she moved to Melbourne four years ago to study a Bachelor of Biological Science at Deakin University.
 Currently doing Honours, she was awarded the Vice Chancellor’s medal for Outstanding Contribution to University Life for her extensive volunteering and leadership experience as a student.
 Ritika is passionate about communities, and strives to be an involved and active member of anything she is a part of.
 Her interest lies in empowering others, helping them develop confidence and push their boundaries.
 Ritika is passionate about cultural exchange and has spent time in China, the United States and Australia since leaving India.
 An aspiring researcher in stem cell genetics, she hopes to make this world a better place in the field of medical research professionally.